kyra-ohare/car-migo/README.md

 - Docker

 ## How to run it?
-From your terminal, navigate to the root of this project and run
+From your Unix-based terminal, navigate to the root of this project and run
 ```
 sh run-application.sh
 ```